Lab Leader Materials

 Here are three options to consider:

 1.)
-Act-based Discussions
+Act-Based Discussions

-• A possible schedule might be: 5 sessions (Introduction, Act 1, Act2, Act 3, Module 1 wrap up) each about 90 min to 2 hours every four to six weeks.
+- A possible schedule might be: 5 sessions (Introduction, Act 1, Act2, Act 3, Module 1 wrap up) each about 90 min to 2 hours every four to six weeks.

 2.)
-Topic Specific Discussions
+Topic-Specific Discussions

 You may also let members of your lab go through the entire program at their own pace and ask everyone to finish by a specific date.
 You can then hold discussions on specific topics of the program as a whole.
 The advantage of this approach is that is gives participants more flexibility in how to proceed through the program.
 Before you engage in a topic specific discussion session, let participants know they should watch the entire movie and complete the logbook sessions for the episodes relevant to the topic (indicated in our facilitator guide).
 This approach also works well for educators who want to integrate materials from the LTW program into classes to cover certain topics.

 3.)
-Episode Specific Discussion
+Episode-Specific Discussion

-You may want to have a discussion after each episode or group of episodes.
-This structure will work well to keep everyone in your lab going through the program together and learning together; however, it is the most time consuming.
 If your lab participants are going through the logbook at the same time you could devote 20 to 30 min of your weekly lab meetings to discuss 1 or 2 episodes.

-• A possible schedule might be: 24 sessions, 30 min every week, for a total of 12 hours.
+- A possible schedule might be: 24 sessions, 30 min every week, for a total of 12 hours.

-Best Practices for Facilitation
+Quick Tips for Facilitation

 Deciding on schedule and location

-• You may do a short survey to agree on a schedule for these sessions or do them at a time regularly scheduled for lab meetings.
+- You may do a short survey to agree on a schedule for these sessions or do them at a time regularly scheduled for lab meetings.

-• If you are meeting in person, having chairs in a circle (vs. classroom style in rows or desks, where some members have their backs to others) or around a table encourages discussion, equality, and familiarity.
+- If you are meeting in person, having chairs in a circle (vs. classroom style in rows or desks, where some members have their backs to others) or around a table encourages discussion, equality, and familiarity.

-• Meeting online may help with access and make everyone, regardless of whether they are on site or somewhere else, feel included.
+- Meeting online may help with access and make everyone, regardless of whether they are on site or somewhere else, feel included.
 If you are meeting online you may want to include guidelines about camera use and how to ask questions (e.g. use raised hand function in Zoom) in your discussion guidelines.

 Deciding on length and structure of each session

-• You may do a short survey to agree on the appropriate length for these sessions
+- You may do a short survey to agree on the appropriate length for these sessions

-• Determine where breaks will be built into the session.
+- Determine where breaks will be built into the session.

 Providing materials

-• Consider whether you will need a projector, whiteboard, access to computers, etc.
+- Consider whether you will need a projector, whiteboard, access to computers, etc.

-• Remind everyone of the norms of discussions that you agreed to.
+- Remind everyone of the norms of discussions that you agreed to.

-• Have personal scripts ready to acknowledge the conflict and diffuse the situation.
+- Have personal scripts ready to acknowledge the conflict and diffuse the situation.

-• If you say something that is hurtful or problematic and you realize it, you can say “oops” to acknowledge it and then try again.
+- If you say something that is hurtful or problematic and you realize it, you can say “oops” to acknowledge it and then try again.
 Alternatively, if someone else said something harmful or problematic then you can say “ouch,” which lets everyone know that there’s something that needs to be discussed further.

-• Call people in rather than out.
+- Call people in rather than out.
 For example, if someone uses a word that is considered a slur, explain why you would never use that word and why.

-• When it comes to triggering content or conversations– allow participants to leave the room or take a break.
+- When it comes to triggering content or conversations– allow participants to leave the room or take a break.

-• Sharing the agenda and discussion prompts ahead of the session may help the session run more efficiently as lab members will have a chance to think about what they want to say ahead of time
+- Sharing the agenda and discussion prompts ahead of the session may help the session run more efficiently as lab members will have a chance to think about what they want to say ahead of time

-• Every group has people who like to share what they are thinking more than others and may take up more time during a session.
+- Every group has people who like to share what they are thinking more than others and may take up more time during a session.
 To keep discussions on track and on schedule it may help to provide additional ways for people to share their ideas.
 For example, you may set up a shared document where people can share their ideas after the session.
 If your lab uses Slack or another messaging tool, consider setting up a Slack channel where lab members can continue to share after a session.

-• Sometimes things come up in discussions that are not aligned to the topic of discussion.
+- Sometimes things come up in discussions that are not aligned to the topic of discussion.
 Encourage lab members to write down these ideas somewhere so that they can be revisited at either a later session or in some other forum.

-• This guide provides suggested times for various discussions.
+- This guide provides suggested times for various discussions.
 Times will vary depending on the size of your lab and the people in your lab.
 Try to keep discussions focused and on schedule to the best of your abilities; however if discussions run long you can always cut out some of the planned discussions or provide other ways for people to share ideas.
 After the first session you will get a better sense of what timing works best for you.

 1. Review goals of the LTW program and of the discussion sessions